 Following Brexit, Roam like at Home no longer applies to travel within the United Kingdom.
 Some mobile providers have chosen to extend ‘Roam like at Home’ to the United Kingdom, but they are not obliged to, and you should always check before travelling.

-We recommend you check with your service provider if you plan on travelling to any countries outside of the EU and want more information about potential roaming costs.
+We recommend you check with your service provider if you plan on travelling to any country outside of the EU and want more information about potential roaming costs.

 Read more here for a full breakdown of using your phone outside of the EU

 Inadvertent roaming is when your phone connects to a mobile network based in a different country than the one in which you are located.
-This can happen without you being aware at the time.
+It can typically happen in border areas between neighbouring countries and you might not be aware of it at the time.

 There are some areas in the EU where you can roam onto a non-EU mobile network that is not under the ‘Roam like at home’ rates.
 If you are travelling in border areas, it is possible that you can connect to another non-EU country’s network and run up roaming charges inadvertently.